DIY California small claims

 What if I win but they don't pay?

 Winning a judgment is just step one.
-Our Complete package includes a full guide on collecting your judgment: wage garnishment, bank levies, and liens, because winning in court should actually mean getting paid.
+Our Complete package includes a full guide on collecting your judgment: wage garnishment, bank levies, and liens, because winning in court should mean getting paid.

 What if I don't win?